ligato/docs/docs/plugins/db-plugins.md

 All the configuration is resynced in the beginning (as for standard key-value data store).
 Configuration files then can be added, updated, moved, renamed or removed, plugin makes all the necessary changes.

+!!! danger "Important"
-Important note: fileDB as datastore is read-only from the plugin perspective, changes from within the plugin are not allowed.
+    FileDB as datastore is read-only from the plugin perspective, changes from within the plugin are not allowed.

 ### Configuration